miketianchen/MDA_image_captioning/README.md

 # make sure you replace {bucket_name} with your S3 bucket name
 aws s3 sync data s3://{bucket_name}
 ```
 4. Download this github repository to your local machine by typing the following script in terminal.
+You will be asked to provide your github account and password to access our repository.

 ```
 git clone https://github.com/UBC-MDS/591_capstone_2020-mda-mds.git
 ```

-6. Sync your S3 bucket as data folder under this repository by typing the following scripts in terminal.、
+5. Sync your S3 bucket as data folder under this repository by typing the following scripts in terminal.、

 ```
 cd 591_capstone_2020-mda-mds